 Several waves of harmonic oscillations occur when a string vibrates.
 The space between two oscillations is called a node.
 As a rule of thumb, there is always one node at the bridge and nut and one in the middle of the string among others in between.

 When a string is plucked, you may notice that it moves the most in the middle and less at the bridge and nut.
-Therefore the impedance towards the middle is lower and higher at the ends of the string.
+That is because the impedance towards the middle is lower and higher at the ends of the string.
 This is important to think about when manipulating strings as they behave differently from the middle to the ends.

 The pitch of a string is determined by these variables – length, tension, mass, and weight.